PabloSzx/Gwent-Cards/README.md

 For example, in any channel of your server , write: "\@Gwent-Cards es-es" to set the Spanish on your default language (just the discord server owner can execute this command).

-You can use "!top10" to get the top 10 in standard ladder and "!ladder nickname" to get the ladder information of a specific player.
+You can use "!top10" to get the top 10 in standard ladder, "!protop10" to get the top 10 in pro ladder and "!ladder nickname" to get the ladder information of a specific player.

 (If you want to report a bug, or you have an idea to improve the bot, feel free to talk to me via discord, my nickname is @PabloSz#0327)